nbahador/Quality_Assurance/README.md

 ---

-## What does "cosmetic" refer to in software testing?
+## What is exploratory testing?

-> **Cosmetic issues** in software testing refer to visual or aesthetic problems that don't affect the core functionality but impact the user experience.
-These can include:
+> **Exploratory testing** is an approach where testers actively explore the application without predefined test cases, using their creativity and intuition to identify defects.
+It involves:
 >
-> - Misaligned text
-> - Inconsistent fonts or colors
+> - Simultaneous test design and execution
-> - Broken images
+> - Learning about the system while testing
-> - Layout or spacing issues
+> - Investigating unexpected behaviors or edge cases

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**